Fake Strawberry Tiramisu

 • 1 Baking dish baking dish for desserts

-• First, let’s prepare the sponge cake by beating the egg with a mixer; once whipped and fluffy, add the sugar by hand, being careful not to deflate the mixture.
+• First, prepare the sponge cake: beat the egg with a mixer; once it is whipped and airy, add the sugar and mix by hand, taking care not to deflate the mixture.

-Add the rest of the ingredients a little at a time, always working by hand; once the batter is complete, grease and flour a pan with high edges and a very small circumference.
+Add the remaining ingredients little by little, always working by hand.
+Once the batter is ready, grease and flour a tall-sided pan with a very small diameter.

-Transfer the mixture into the pan and bake in a preheated oven at 350°F for about 15 minutes, but the baking time will vary depending on the size of the pan.
+Transfer the batter to the pan and bake in a preheated oven at 356°F for about 15 minutes, but baking time will vary depending on the size of the pan.

-Once cooked, you will get a thick cream that we will transfer to a heat-resistant bowl, covering it with plastic wrap in contact with the cream.
+When cooked, you will obtain a thick cream: transfer it to a heatproof bowl and cover it with plastic wrap directly on the surface of the cream.

-Let the cream cool, then transfer it to the fridge for at least 2 hours.
+Let the cream cool, then refrigerate it for at least 2 hours.

-If you’re in a hurry, you can put it in the freezer for 20 minutes and then in the fridge, this way it will speed up everything.
+If you’re in a hurry, you can put it in the freezer for 20 minutes and then move it to the fridge; this will speed up the process.

-When we are ready to assemble the dessert, wash and cut the strawberries into pieces, season with sugar and lemon, and set aside.
+When ready to assemble the dessert, wash and cut the strawberries into pieces, season them with sugar and lemon and set aside.

-• Blend the sponge cake, add a pinch of yellow food coloring and set aside.
+• Blend the sponge cake crumbs, add a pinch of yellow food coloring and set aside.

-Dip the ladyfingers in alchermes and create the base of the dessert, then we’ll put the cream with a piping bag to form the filling, pour half of the strawberries set aside, and again a layer of ladyfingers previously soaked in alchermes.
+Dip the ladyfingers in the Alchermes and create the base of the dessert, then pipe the pastry cream to form the filling, add half of the reserved strawberries and then another layer of ladyfingers previously dipped in Alchermes.

-• , then sprinkle the entire surface with the crumbled sponge cake set aside and decorate the surface with the leftover strawberry pieces.
+• …then dust the entire surface with the reserved crumbled sponge cake and decorate the top with the leftover strawberry pieces.

 The dessert will keep perfectly in the fridge for at least 2–3 days without problems.